SamStudio8/samstudio8.github.io.off/_posts/2015-05-03-ghostbusting.md

 * Spambots performed a seemingly pointless **data pollution** attack on my Google Analytics records.
 * One should always be as suspicious of data as possible, especially if it was collected by somebody else.

-[^0]: I haven't censored the source column as it may be potentially useful to others having the same problem.[^4]
+[^0]: I haven't censored the source column as it may be potentially useful to others having the same problem.

 [^1]: Presumably by guessing or spidering Google Analytics tracking IDs.